facebook/react-native-website/website/architecture/bundled-hermes.md

 Historically, React Native and Hermes followed two **distinct release processes** with distinct versioning.
 Having distinct releases with distinct numbers created confusion in the OSS ecosystem, where it was not clear if a specific version of Hermes was compatible with a specific version of React Native (i.e. you needed to know that Hermes 0.11.0 was compatible only with React Native 0.68.0, etc.)

 Both Hermes and React Native, share the JSI code ([Hermes here](https://github.com/facebook/hermes/tree/main/API/jsi/jsi) and [React Native here](https://github.com/facebook/react-native/tree/main/ReactCommon/jsi/jsi)).
-If the two JSI copies of JSI gets out of sync, a build of Hermes won't be compatible with a build of React Native.
-You can read more about this problem, [ABI incompatibility here](https://github.com/react-native-community/discussions-and-proposals/issues/257).
+If the two JSI copies of JSI get out of sync, a build of Hermes won't be compatible with a build of React Native.
+You can read more about this [ABI incompatibility problem here](https://github.com/react-native-community/discussions-and-proposals/issues/257).

-To overcome this problem, we've extended the React Native release process to download and build Hermes, and make sure only one copy of JSI is used when building Hermes.
+To overcome this problem, we've extended the React Native release process to download and build Hermes and made sure only one copy of JSI is used when building Hermes.

 Thanks to this, we can release a version of Hermes whenever we release a version of React Native, and be sure that the Hermes engine we built is **fully compatible** with the React Native version we're releasing.
 We're shipping this version of Hermes alongside the React Native version we're doing, hence the name _Bundled Hermes_.

-## How this will impact app developer
+## How this will impact app developers

-As mentioned in the introduction, if you're a app developer this change **should not affect** you directly.
+As mentioned in the introduction, if you're an app developer, this change **should not affect** you directly.

 The following paragraphs describe which changes we did under the hood and explains some of the rationales, for the sake of transparency.

 ### iOS Users

-On iOS, we've move the `hermes-engine` you're using.
+On iOS, we've moved the `hermes-engine` you're using.

 Prior to React Native 0.69, users would download a pod (here you can find the [podspec](https://github.com/CocoaPods/Specs/blob/master/Specs/5/d/0/hermes-engine/0.11.0/hermes-engine.podspec.json)).